n45dev/DocuFind-API/README.md

 1. `/pdf/<file_id>` - To get the highlighted pdf file
 2. `/image/<file_id>/<page_number>` - To get the highlighted image of a page in the pdf file
+3. `/pdf_count` - To get the number of pdf files uploaded

 ### Example: Uploading a pdf to the API server